uswitch/yggdrasil/docs/GETTINGSTARTED.md

 #### Kubernetes service account for Yggdrasil

-The `token` mentioned above must be for a service account which is able to list and get ingress resources in the Kube cluster.
-We can create a service account specifically for Yggdrasil with the below ClusterRole and matching ClusterRoleBinding.
+`Note:` Once the service account has been created, you will need to retrieve its token from the corresponding Kube secret for use by Yggdrasil in the `token` field mentioned above.
+Please see the [Kubernetes docs](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#service-account-tokens) for greater detail on creating and using service account tokens.

-`Note:` Please see the [Kubernetes docs](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#service-account-tokens) for greater detail on creating and using service account tokens.
+We can create a service account specifically for Yggdrasil that is able to list, watch, and get ingress resources with the below ClusterRole and matching ClusterRoleBinding.

 Create the service account:
 ```console